pollfish/docs/ios.md

-### if you are using Pollfish in a Swift project follow the next steps to import Pollfish
+### or if you are using Pollfish in a Swift project follow the next steps to import Pollfish

  <span style="text-decoration: underline">Add a Bridging-Header file:</span>